cream-sketch/cream-sketch.github.io/_pages/about.md

 * **Software and Hardware co-design**: How to integrate software and hardware to achieve task-specific accelerators?
 * **Image coding for machine vision tasks**: How can we develop deep learned image compression techniques that effectively support a range of downstream vision tasks like semantic segmentation and object detection?

 I am actively seeking <span  style="color:red"> Ph.D. positions for Fall 2025 </span>.
-If you have or know of any opportunities that align with my interests, I would be grateful if you could contact me at ylyu72@gatech.edu.
+If you have or know of any opportunities that align with my interests, I would be grateful if you could contact me at <a href="mailto:ylyu72@gatech.edu">ylyu72@gatech.edu </a>.
 I am very interested in discussing any potential opportunities.
 Thank you!

 ## Academic Service: